VoltRipper

 The short answer

-If range is your priority, two bikes lead on real-world miles — the Onyx RCR and the Volcon Grunt EVO, both around 45 miles per charge.
-The Delfast Top 3.0 has the biggest battery and the eye-catching 200-mile claim (real range ~40 mi).
+If range is your priority, three bikes tie at the top on real-world miles — the Onyx RCR, the Volcon Grunt EVO and the Sur-Ron Storm Bee, all around 45 miles per charge.
+The Storm Bee is the outlier of the three: it is a full-size performance machine that happens to carry a 5,720 Wh pack, not a bike built for covering ground gently, so it earns its range with battery size rather than efficiency.
+The Delfast Top 3.0 has the eye-catching 200-mile claim and a large 3,400 Wh battery (real range ~40 mi).
 And if you want genuinely long days, the real answer isn't a single bike — it's a swappable battery and a charged spare.

 Read the claims with skepticism